takeshape/penny/README.md

 - The TakeShape project that composes the e-commerce services on the backend.

-TakeShape's API Mesh functionality empowers e-commerce brands to manage their favorite API services in a single interface, then generate a single GraphQL API that combines functionality from those connected services.
+TakeShape's API Mesh functionality empowers e-commerce brands to manage their favorite API services in a single interface, then generate a GraphQL API that combines all the functionality from those connected services.
 This generated API can be consumed by any frontend to build any ecommerce experience for any sales channel.

 This project will demonstrate how you can use TakeShape to build a modern e-commerce experience.